miguelcoria94/concentration-game/README.md

-# Word Matching Game
+# Emoji Match

-A word matching game using Vanilla CSS, HTML and Javascript.
+An emoji matching game using Vanilla CSS, HTML and Javascript.